 - To get your CBT1D certificate to become a DAS instructor involves a 2-day in-house training course before taking a half-day assessment at DVSA's training and development centre in Cardington, Bedfordshire.
 You then update your registration with DVSA once you have passed.

-- You can apply to join the voluntary Register of Post-test Motorcycle Trainers to become a Post-test motorcycle trainer (RMPT).
+- You can go on to become a DVSA enhanced rider scheme trainer.
 This allows you to train qualified motorcyclists to improve their skills and to teach the Enhanced Riding Scheme (see 'Further Information' below).

 - Once you are a fully qualified instructor, you can have your skills tested to the highest standard by taking the DVSA special test.
 This shows your commitment to continuing professional development.

-- Joining the RMTP register advertises your advanced level of training and allows you to teach experienced riders looking for advanced training, such as the enhanced rider scheme.
+- Becoming a DVSA enhanced rider scheme trainer advertises your advanced level of training and allows you to teach experienced riders looking for advanced training, such as the enhanced rider scheme.

 - Many motorcycle instructors work on a franchise basis for a company or establish their own training centre.